Jerry Stackhouse: Detroit Pistons (1997–2002)

 Midway through the 1997–98 season, Stackhouse was dealt to the Detroit Pistons with Eric Montross for Theo Ratliff, Aaron McKie and future considerations.
 By the 1999–2000 season, his second full season with the Pistons, Stackhouse was averaging 23.6 points per game.
 A year later, he had a career-high average of 29.8 points per game.
 In a late season victory over the Chicago Bulls, he set the Pistons' franchise record and the league's season high for points in a game with 57.
 In 2001 he led the NBA in total points scored, finishing 2nd in the PPG scoring title to his former 76er teammate, Allen Iverson.
 Stackhouse saw his final action as a Piston with Detroit's elimination in the second round of the 2001–02 NBA playoffs to the Boston Celtics.

 Washington Wizards (2002–2004)

 During the 2002 offseason, Stackhouse was traded to the Washington Wizards in a six-player deal, also involving Richard Hamilton.

 In his first season with Washington (2002–03), Stackhouse led the Wizards in points and assists per game with 21.5 and 4.5 respectively.
 Stackhouse became the only teammate to average more points per game than Michael Jordan for an entire season (Jordan averaged 20.0 points per game in 2002-03 which was his last season in the NBA).
 Stackhouse missed most of the 2003–04 season while recovering from arthroscopic surgery on his right knee, playing in only 26 games.

-In 2020 Stackhouse stated that he regretted playing with Jordan, as plays were being designed for an NBA legend who was past his prime, stalling Stackhouse's All-Star momentum.
+In 2020 Stackhouse stated that he regretted playing with Jordan, feeling that plays being designed primarily for an NBA legend past his prime was stalling Stackhouse's All-Star momentum.